/ films

 Otero received a 2023 California Arts Council’s Emerging Artist grant.
 In 2024, she was a recipient of a MacDowell Artist Fellowship, a DiTrapano Foundation for Literature & the Arts Residency, and The Creative Residency at Bloedel Reserve.
 With a practice that spans writing, directing and editing, Otero is interested in a haptic cinema.
 Through an emphasis on sound and perspective, she is searching for embodied experiences in film.

-In addition to her work as a director, Otero edited the feature films The African Desperate and co-edited on The Ballad of Suzanne Césaire.
+In addition to her work as a director, Otero edited the feature films The African Desperate and The Ballad of Suzanne Césaire.
 She has edited several films for major museum exhibitions, including MoMA, The Whitney, The MET, the Hammer Museum, and more.
 Otero was a writer of Civic, an award-winning short film which played IFFR and New Directors/New Films in 2023.

 ︎ contact